Skip to content

 Honor the history of the Vailsburg Motordrome – Get your own “Wear Lost Local History” merch.

-New Jersey was home to several prominent motordromes.
+New Jersey was home to several prominent motor domes.
 It attracted thousands of spectators eager to watch daring racers, including teams sponsored by manufacturers like Indian and Harley-Davidson.
 Similarly, the Asbury Park Motordrome was a regional hotspot, hosting major motorcycle racing events and showcasing technological advancements in racing.
-Atlantic City also hosted temporary board plank tracks during large events to capitalize on the city’s vibrant tourism industry.
+Atlantic City also hosted temporary boardwalk planks during large events to capitalize on the city’s vibrant tourism industry.

 Board track racing was all the rage across America.
 Even Chicago’s Soldier Field was converted for auto racing in 1939.

-The Newark Vailsburg Stadium Motordrome was also known as the Newark Stadium Motordrome, across the street from the original Vailsburg Velodrome.
-Lumber for the new track was estimated to cost $6,500, and the labor cost $4,000 to build the track.
-To raise funds, $10,000 in stock was issued at $1/share.
-The track will bank at 56 degrees banked 16 feet high, projecting a speed of around 100mph (see the video below.)
+The Newark Vailsburg Stadium Motordrome was also known as the Newark Stadium Motordrome, across the street, and it was located near the original Vailsburg Velodrome.
+Lumber for the new track was estimated to cost $6,500, and the labor cost was $4 to buck.
+To raise funds, an estimated $4,000 to $10,000 in stock was issued at $ 1 per share.
+The track will bank at 56 degrees and be 16 feet high, projecting a speed of around 100mph (see the video below).
 15% would be paid to the Electric Park management for the rental of the old bicycle site.

-The new 8,000-seat Newark Stadium Motordrome, also called the Vailsburg Stadium Motordrome” was the new board track racing venue across the street from the Velodrome, but this one was designed for motorsports.
-Built in the Spring of 1912 by Zacher & Curry contracting for $30,000, the Eastern Motor Racing Association funded the new stadium.
-The new 1/4-mile circular board plank bowl track with a 60° angle was unfathomable if you think about it.
+The new 8,000-seat.At Newark Stadium Motordrome, also called the Vailsburg Stadium Motordrome, was the new Board track racing venue across the street from the Velodrome, but this one was designed for motorsports.
+Built in the Spring of 1912 by Zacher & Curry for $30,000, the Eastern Motor Racing Association funded the new stadium.
+The new 1/4-mile circular Board plank bowl track with a 60° angle was unfathomable if you think about it.

 The turns at Daytona International Speedway were built at 31 degrees, and I’ve walked up it, and it wasn’t easy.I can’t even imagine the guy in the photo below trying to get up a 60-degree bank.
 What an incredible stadium!